aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 In the meantime, I was looking for a temporary solution that would prevent the zombie processes from stacking (and eating my RAM).
 As it happens, the Chromium processes are spawned with the same user as the Go process.
-That means it should be possible to kill them from within the Go process.
+That means it should theoratically be possible to kill them from within the Go process right before it dies.
 I quickly tried to confirm this theory with the following code:

 ```go